ingrammicro-xvantage/xi-sdk-go/docs/OrderDetailB2BLinesInner.md

 `func (o *OrderDetailB2BLinesInner) HasMultipleShipments() bool`

 HasMultipleShipments returns a boolean if a field has been set.

+### GetDefaultCarrierName

+`func (o *OrderDetailB2BLinesInner) GetDefaultCarrierName() string`

+GetDefaultCarrierName returns the DefaultCarrierName field if non-nil, zero value otherwise.

+### GetDefaultCarrierNameOk

+`func (o *OrderDetailB2BLinesInner) GetDefaultCarrierNameOk() (*string, bool)`

+GetDefaultCarrierNameOk returns a tuple with the DefaultCarrierName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefaultCarrierName

+`func (o *OrderDetailB2BLinesInner) SetDefaultCarrierName(v string)`

+SetDefaultCarrierName sets DefaultCarrierName field to given value.

+### HasDefaultCarrierName

+`func (o *OrderDetailB2BLinesInner) HasDefaultCarrierName() bool`

+HasDefaultCarrierName returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)